Aviation

 See the retired Space Shuttle Orbiter Atlantis at Kennedy Space Center.
 Photo Credit: Catherine Parker

-Kennedy Space Center, Cape Canaveral Florida
+Kennedy Space Center, Cape Canaveral in Florida

 One of the official NASA visitor centers and the Mothership of NASA.
-It was named after John F. Kennedy who launched the 1960s space race.
+It was named after John F. Kennedy, who launched the 1960s space race.
 It’s also close to one of the launch facilities, Cape Canaveral.

 Note: Visitors can see the launches from here.
 For an up-close view, an additional ticket is required.